The best video hosting providers

 JW Player

 • Main target groups: Publishers, online media and website operators who want to use their own player with hosting and advertising integration.
-JW Player is used a lot by news portals, blogs, advertising networks that want to integrate videos into their own websites/apps.
+JW Player is used a lot by news portals, blogs, and advertising networks that want to integrate videos into their own websites/apps.

 • Live streaming: JW Player supports live streaming (JW Live).
 Live video streams are played and then made available as VOD.
 Live streaming is JW's core feature.